|

 The

-the movement and cycles of life in this arid area.
+dictates the movement and cycles of life in

-all the other animals here to exist on limited
+like all the other animals here to exist on

-and stand on their back feet and stretch their
+riverbeds and stand on their back feet and stretch

-trunks skywards trying to reach the very last
+their trunks skywards trying to reach the very

-range in and out of communal farming areas across
+rhino range in and out of communal farming areas

 to survive on land that has no formal conservation